SFPC/sfpc.github.io/digitallove-spring2020.md

 Teacher: Melanie Hoff

 [Application](https://airtable.com/shr2q0neXIgi478Wa) is now open until June 1st, 2020

+Learn the fundamentals of Python and JavaScript, natural language processing, web and terminal in order to change your relationship with computers.
+Create a space for poetry, love letters and community by programming with codes of affirmation.
+10 Weeks class for beginners at SFPC by Melanie Hoff

 As our daily activities and closest relationships become increasingly bound up with corporate systems of surveillance and exploitation, let’s explore and cultivate code as a love language that can be gentle, healing, and intimate.
 How do we want to live in a post COVID-19 world, and what role do we want technology to play?
 Digital Love Languages: Codes of Affirmation is a class about building poetic tools for online communion through a re-introduction to computers.
 This class is also a call to action for expanding computation’s capacity for fostering interdependence and emotive expression.